mikke89/RmlUi/readme.md

 - [Localization](https://mikke89.github.io/RmlUiDoc/pages/localisation.html).
 Translate all text in the document.

-## Example: Basic document
+## Example document

-In this example a document is created using a templated window.
-The template is optional but can aid in achieving a consistent look by sharing it between multiple documents.
+This example demonstrates a basic document with [data bindings](https://mikke89.github.io/RmlUiDoc/pages/data_bindings.html), which is loaded and displayed using the C++ code below.

 #### Document